zindorsky/zindosteg-ruby/README.md

 Zindosteg supports JPEG, PNG, and BMP carrier files.
 PNG files must have at least 8 bit depth, and not be "palette" type.
 BMP files must be 24-bit.

 ## Installation
+Note: To compile the native extensions, you may need to install JPEG, PNG, and OpenSSL development packages.

 Add this line to your application's Gemfile: